 For completeness, Kinectrics has included a table that summarizes typical useful lives for Ontario's Local Distribution Companies' non-distribution assets, sometimes referred to as Minor Assets (Table F-2).
-The useful life values for Minor Assets were based on utility practices without further analysis.
+The useful life values for Minor Assets were based on industry standards and utility's practices without further analysis.